Table of Contents:

 - Maximize your refund and put cash directly into your business without having to worry about having to pay it back!

 If you received a PPP loan, then adding an ERC on top of that money back is a huge win in itself.
 However, the rules regarding your ERC AND getting PPP loan forgiveness are complex and may require the help of an ERC company to receive the refund your business is eligible to receive.

 For example, choosing which wages to report for ERC vs. PPP can impact the refund amount for your ERC and the status of your PPP loan.
 When utilized correctly, you’ll have the best of both pieces of legislation, allowing you to recover from the impact of the pandemic and grow your business.

 Claim Your Business' Employee Retention Credit

-Working with an ERC Originator gives you access to a team of tax professionals to help answer your questions.
+Working with a reputable ERC company gives you access to a team of tax professionals to help answer your questions.
 It can also give you peace of mind that our network of tax attorneys will help you file the right documents so your business can get the maximum refund it is eligible to receive.